 We encourage students to apply to the University and complete the Free Application for Federal Student Aid (FAFSA) as early as possible so that an accurate and complete award package can be offered in a timely fashion.
-While every student's situation is different, Belhaven's office of Student Financial Aid is committed to assuring every accepted applicant is able to enroll at the university.
+Some federal grant programs are limited so apply early to receive the best offer.